 Contest and Judging Criteria:

-Entries for the summer (Aestas anthology) competition are being accepted now, upto 11:59 p.m.
-(GMT) of 31 July 2021.
+Entries for the winter (Nivalis anthology) competition will be accepted upto 11:59 p.m.
+(GMT) of 21 April 2022.
 Submissions should be through the Duosuma Submissions Manager tool on the website.
-Submission dates for the winter (Nivalis anthology) competition will be announced around October 2021.
+Submission dates for the summer (Aestas anthology) competition will be announced around June 2022.

 Stories must be double-spaced, in a readable font (Times New Roman, Arial, Garamond, etc.), font size 12 and not less than 2000 words.
 Upper word limit is 6000, but longer stories of exceptional merit may be considered at the discretion of the judges.